 Where the problem arises with conservative Christian types is when values are taught that are not what the parent believes to be right or material is covered that is deemed inappropriate e.g. pertaining to sex for young children (I believe that children’s innocence should be preserved as long as possible, although I also recognize that such is the world we live in where some matters should be covered).
 I would much rather that the ultimate decision of whether to allow one’s children to attend sex and relationship education classed remain with the parent and, while I recognize that some parents are negligent in these areas and outside forces like the Internet unduly influence, I see it as my duty as a parent to teach such things.

-It seems to me almost inevitable and arguably laudable that government should be concerned that sex and relationships should be taught in a meaningful way in government controlled schools, although I would also argue that outside this, e.g. faith schools, it is taught according to the ethos of the school that while reflecting the schools understanding of what is right in these matters, it also recognizes that there are other views and the job of the school ought to be to educate and not indoctrinate.
-It is a fine balance but I do believe “the fear of the Lord is the beginning of all wisdom”.
+It seems to me almost inevitable and arguably laudable that government should be concerned that sex and relationships should be taught in a meaningful way in government controlled schools, although some of this depends on what set of values this is based on, and for some including me, the fear is it is the wrong set.
+I would also argue that outside this, e.g. faith schools, it is taught according to the ethos of the school that while reflecting the schools understanding of what is right in these matters, it also recognizes that there are other views and the job of the school ought to be to educate and not indoctrinate.
+It is a fine balance but I based my own approach on “the fear of the Lord is the beginning of all wisdom”.

 I raise this matter after reflecting on what my own child was subject to in his own school journey, a Christian faith school and a fairly conservative grammar school.
 While I had some qualms, I was pleased the school did a more than acceptable job teaching both non-controversial and potentially controversial stuff.
 I recognize the school paradigm is different now, compared with my own schooling (in the 1950’s and 60’s).
 Then traditional Christian values influenced much of what the schools I attended taught, and other than getting mentioned in passing sex and relationships were hardly covered.
 Nowadays, traditional Christianity has to compete with secular humanism and other religions, with pressure on the curriculum to cover sex and relationships, including LBGT, sex outside of marriage, love, pornography and contraception.